juliapbenson/codecademy_cs_path_projects/README.md

-### This repo holds all projects associated with Codecademy's computer science course path.
+### This repo holds all of my projects associated with Codecademy's computer science course path.